List of awards and nominations received by Ed Harris

 Ed Harris is an American actor and filmmaker.

-Harris has received various accolades including two Golden Globe Awards, one for Best Supporting Actor – Motion Picture for The Truman Show (1998), and one for Best Supporting Actor – Series, Miniseries or Television Film for Game Change (2012).
+Harris has received various accolades including two Golden Globes, one for Best Supporting Actor – Motion Picture for The Truman Show (1998), and one for Best Supporting Actor – Series, Miniseries or Television Film for Game Change (2012).

-He's also received two Screen Actors Guild Awards for Outstanding Performance by a Cast in a Motion Picture and Outstanding Performance by a Male Actor in a Supporting Role for his work on Apollo 13 (1995).
+He has received two Actor Awards for Outstanding Performance by a Cast in a Motion Picture and Outstanding Performance by a Male Actor in a Supporting Role for his work on Apollo 13 (1995).

-Harris has received numerous nominations including for four Academy Awards for his work in film for Apollo 13 (1995), The Truman Show (1998), Pollock (2000), and The Hours (2002).
+Harris has also received four Academy Awards nominations for his work in film for Apollo 13 (1995), The Truman Show (1998), Pollock (2000), and The Hours (2002).

 For his work on television he was nominated for three Primetime Emmy Awards for Empire Falls (2005), Game Change (2012), and Westworld (2016).
-For his work on the Broadway stage he received a Tony Award nomination for Precious Son in 1986.
+For his work on Broadway, he received a Tony Award nomination for Best Actor in a Play for Precious Son in 1986.
+He made his West End debut in Buried Child, earning a Laurence Olivier Award nomination for Best Actor.